Immigration arrests have fallen sharply under Biden, ICE data show

 “I do not know of any plans to extend it,” Kirschner said.

-Mayorkas is scheduled to testify to U.S. House Committee on Homeland Security on March 17, his first appearance before Congress since his confirmation.
-The subject of the hearing will be “the future of the Department of Homeland Security in the wake of the Trump Administration’s four years of mismanagement and misuse of the Department,” according to a statement issued Tuesday by committee chairman Bennie Thompson (D-Mississippi).
+Mayorkas is scheduled to testify to the House Committee on Homeland Security on March 17, his first appearance before Congress since his confirmation.
+The subject of the hearing will be “the future of the Department of Homeland Security in the wake of the Trump Administration’s four years of mismanagement and misuse of the Department,” according to a statement issued Tuesday by committee chairman Bennie Thompson (D-Miss.).